apache/incubator-heron/website/content/docs/operators/deployment/schedulers/local.md

 Using the local scheduler is similar to deploying Heron on other schedulers.
 The [Heron] (../../../heron-cli) cli is used to deploy and manage topologies as would be done using a distributed scheduler.
-But the main difference is in the configuration.
+The main difference is in the configuration.

 ## Local Scheduler Configuration